VorosEgyes/espRelay-ESP01S/README.md

 ## Hardware

+Because of the OTA update you need ESP01 with 1MB flash (ESP01*S*)!

 ![ESP01S](https://github.com/VorosEgyes/espRelay/blob/master/docs/esp01.JPG)

 In the example I used a 5V usb light.
 This is my way, you can choose yours.
 If you don't know how does it work, please don't use it.